“O, what a tangled web we weave when we practice to deceive”

 I have never intended to write about what I call the ‘Curse of Bryn Estyn,’ but I have now gathered enough material to confidently tell an altogether different story.

-Maybe enough for a book if the truth is told, but that will be only when I decide and will be something that I shall have complete control over.
+Maybe enough for a book if the truth is told, but that will be only when I decide the time is right, and will be something that I shall have editorial control over.

 That is the only thing I am entirely sure of.